tessin/cloud-pad/README.md

 For an example, see https://github.com/tessin/cloud-pad/blob/master/examples/file-dependency.linq

-Note that you have to specify your file dependnecies as members of your LINQPad UserQuery.
+Note that you have to specify your file dependencies as members of your LINQPad UserQuery.
 You cant embed a `FileDependency` within a function and expect it to work.
-The `FileDependency` must be instansiated as your script is booting up for it to work.
+The `FileDependency` must be instantiated as your script is booting up for it to work.

 ### Prepare the Azure Function App LINQPad script host